Pallion Group: Merger and accreditation

-In late 2014, the ABC Bullion and Palloys Group of companies financially merged under a new holding company called Pallion, a top 3 Australian private company by revenue.
+In late 2014, the ABC Bullion and Palloys Group of companies financially merged under a new holding company, Pallion, a top 3 Australian private company by revenue.
 It is owned by interests associated with the Cochineas, Gregg and Simpson families.
-Today, Pallion has manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong (SAR), mainland China, Thailand and Italy.
+Today, Pallion has manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong, mainland China, Thailand and Italy.

 In February 2015, Palloys was named Australian Best Jewellery Manufacturer at the Australian Jewellery Industry Awards.
 In April 2015, a long-standing association with A&E Metals was formalised in the acquisition by Pallion of A&E Metals.
 In November 2015, ABC Bullion was awarded the manufacturing rights to the Melbourne Cup by the Victoria Racing Club.
 ABC Bullion is the third manufacturer of the Melbourne Cup in its entire history.
 Melbourne Cups produced by ABC Bullion are the first Melbourne Cups made from metal that has been mined, fabricated and assembled wholly within Australia.
 In February 2018 it was announced by the Victorian Racing Club that Lexus was to be the new major sponsor for the Melbourne Cup.
 In December 2015, ABC Refinery was appointed to The London Bullion Market Association Good Delivery list for gold.

 Further globalisation

 In April 2018, ABC Refinery was officially accredited by the Shanghai Gold Exchange.
 The accreditation makes it one of only seven international companies approved to sell gold directly to China.
 In August 2018, Pallion acquired WJ Sanders, Australia's last traditional manufacturing silversmith.
 In late 2018, ABC Refinery became the first major precious metals refinery in the world to install an Acidless Refining System (ALS) that uses no harmful acids and produces no environmentally harmful emissions.
 To date, ABC Refinery operates the world's largest ALS refining capacity.

 In May 2019, Palloys became Australia's first jewellery manufacturer and wholesaler to be certified by the Responsible Jewellery Council (RJC).
 To date, it is the only Australian wholesaler and manufacturer to be so accredited.

 In June 2020, ABC Refinery was accredited by the CME Group.
 The accreditation saw ABC Refinery bars added to the COMEX good delivery list of brands used to physically settle against the GC gold futures contract in New York.
 In July 2020, AE Metals, AGS| PJW, Regentco and Palloys amalgamated under the Palloys brand name.
 The Palloys brand now services the global jewellery business to business market under a single trading name.

 In November 2021, ABC Refinery was appointed to The London Bullion Market Association Good Delivery list for silver as well as the COMEX good delivery list of brands used to physically settle against the SI silver futures contract in New York.
 These appointments make ABC Refinery the only independent gold and silver refinery in Australia accredited by the London Bullion Market Association and COMEX.

-In May 2023, ABC Bullion opened its global retail flagship in Martin Place Sydney.
+In May 2023, ABC Bullion opened its global retail flagship in Martin Place, Sydney.